Thursday, May 24, 2012

 If you have the space, Mango trees make handsome landscape specimens and huge, efficient shade trees.
 They are erect

 and fast growing and the canopy can be broad and rounded, even providing good overhead coverage in tropical zones inclined to sudden rainstorms.
-They are considered a large tree, often some 65 ft. across their canopy.
+They are considered a rather large tree, often some 65 ft. across their canopy.
 The tree is long-lived with some specimens known to be over 300 years old and still fruiting.
 In deep soil the taproot descends to a depth of 20 ft, and the profuse, wide-spreading feeder roots also send down many anchor roots which penetrate for several feet and make this specimen very sturdy in otherwise normally unstable terrain.

 The yellowish or reddish flowers of the Mango tree are borne in inflorescences, in dense clusters of up to 2000 tiny flowers.
 Pollinators are flies, hoverflies, and bees.
 Normally only a few of the